 Gene therapy is when faulty or missing genes are replaced.

 Gene therapy for ageing is not a common procedure, but one biotech company boss, Elizabeth Parrish underwent gene therapy to lengthen her telomeres (source).
 The same biotech company claimed that Parrish's telomeres of her leucocytes (white blood cells) grew by an equivalent of 20 years of extra life.

-Likewise, several startup companies have emerged in America with the aim of discovering the possibilities of tackling age-related diseases by injected ageing people with the plasma (the part without the red blood cells) from young people’s blood (source).
+Likewise, several start-up companies have emerged in America with the aim of discovering the possibilities of tackling age-related diseases by injecting ageing people with the plasma (the part without the red blood cells) from young people’s blood (source).
 This comes after some studies in mice have showed that older mice appeared rejuvenated after this treatment.